ULHPC/tutorials/tools/spack/README.md

   - `spack.yaml`: holds the environment configuration (abstract specs to install)
   - `spack.lock`: generated during concretization (full concrete specs)

-The two files represent two fundamental concepts:

-spack.yaml: abstract specs and configuration to install; and spack.lock: all fully concrete specs.

-* You can use both file to transfer your software environement to another one.
+* You can use both files to transfer your software environement to another one.

 ```bash
 # Copy configuration from the myenv environment